Why I'm Selling

 And I shifted full-time to my AI consulting firm, PushButtonAI, because helping operators put AI to work in real businesses is where the next chapter goes for me.

-Why $5,000 a license instead of $50,000?
+Why $5,000 instead of $50,000?

 Two reasons.